 A. Eligible Cases.
-The court shall determine those cases that are suitable for the "Mediation Program" and shall announce the determination orally to the parties at a case management conference in civil cases when the case is set for trial.
+The court shall determine those cases that are suitable for the "Mediation Program" and shall announce the determination orally to the parties at a case management conference.
 Parties may request court directed mediation by filing a stipulation with the court.
 The case will be reviewed by the court and if the case is suitable, the parties will receive a "Notice of Referral to Mediation" from the court's Alternative Dispute Resolution (ADR) administrator.